 In Room Facilities:

-TV Room: We try to encourage the beauty of the surrounding area to be harnessed and enjoyed as much as possible, so we have not fitted any of the cottages with TV's.
-We have a TV room attached to the lodge with DSTV for your enjoyment, as well as an extensive library of DVDs and nature videos.
+TV Room: We encourage our guests to enjoy the beauty of the reserve and the surrounding area as much as possible, so we have not fitted any of the cottages with TV's.
+We have a TV room attached to the lodge with DSTV for your enjoyment.

 Laundry: Laundry lists can be found in the bedroom cupboard.
 Please complete the list and notify a member of staff before 10am to ensure same-day service, weather permitting.